Documentation

 General Settings – Notification Options

-• Test Crash Notification: You can click this button to trigger a test error.
-You’ll be notified by email and Slack (if enabled).
+- Test Crash Notification: You can click this button to trigger a test error.
+You’ll be notified by any enabled notification channels (Email, Slack, and/or Twilio)

 General Settings – Error Levels